zzhangjii/learning-library/workshops/LabGuide200SecureConnectivityAndDataAccess.md

 - Log into your cloud account using your tenant name, username and password.

-- On the ATP console, select your ATP instance provisioned in LabGuide100ProvisionAnATPDatabase.md.
+- On the ATP console, select your ATP instance provisioned in <a href="./LabGuide100ProvisionAnATPDatabase.md" target="_blank">LabGuide100ProvisionAnATPDatabase.md</a>.

 ![](./images/200/Picture200-1.png)